aqfan/sanFranData/README.md

     * Shows that train/rail incidents take the longest time to dispatch
     * Can switch to a graph that doesn't show train/rail incidents by clicking on the red "here
 * Number of Calls per Neighborhood
-    * Shows that Financial District South has the most amount of calls and Sunset has smallest number of calls
+    * Shows that Hayes Valley has the most amount of calls and Presidio has smallest number of calls which makes sense because Presidio is very spread out while Hayes Valley is much denser.

 Which areas take the longest time to dispatch to on average?
 How can this be reduced?
 * Dispatch time per neighborhood graph shows that the Financial District South has the longest average dispatch time of 19.05 minutes, with Bayview and Presidio with second and third longest dispatch time, respectively.
 So how can we fix this?